AngeloAntona/Emolyser/readme_files/code2_description.md

     network_output.append(seq_out)
     network_emotion.append(emotion)
 ```
+The input and output sequences created in this section are used later in the code as the training data for the neural network.

 ### Limiting the Number of Patterns
 To manage computational resources, we limit the number of patterns used for training.